murraypdj/bms/README.md

 The serivce api generates random user usage & the django app calls the api, sorts and stores the data.
 It also does bill calculation but that isn't currently displayed in the admin userportal.

-## Contributing

-Explain how others can contribute to your project if applicable.

-## License

-Specify the license under which your project is released.